Czech Republic–India relations: Tourism

 Tourism between India and Czech Republic has also been considerably increasing in the past few years.
-Over the last decade, many of Prague’s historical sites have served as shooting locations for a number of big-budget Bollywood films.
+Over the last decade, many of Prague's historical sites have served as shooting locations for a number of big-budget Bollywood films.
 This has played a role in generating a great amount of interest in the Czech Republic among the people in India and, thus, led to an increase in the number of Indian tourists choosing to travel to Prague.
-Over the last three years, the number of tourists in the Czech Republic from India has increases to 150 per cent.
+Over the three years to 2018, the number of tourists in the Czech Republic from India has increased to 150 per cent.
 In 2017, the Czech Republic received 85,680 Indian tourists and it is expecting to receive more than 100,000 tourists from India by the year 2020.

 Future Relations

-On October 22, 2018 and October 23, 2018, the eleventh session of India – Czech Republic Joint Commission on Economic Cooperation (JCEC) took place.
+On October 22, 2018, and October 23, 2018, the eleventh session of India – Czech Republic Joint Commission on Economic Cooperation (JCEC) took place.
 During this, the two countries agreed to work to improve bilateral economic relations.
 It was agreed that a strong partnership could be formed between India's growth and Czech technological and manufacturing expertise and skill.
 This relationship had the potential to be mutually beneficial to both countries.
 Other important issues were also discussed in detail at the JCEC, such as the issuance of long-term student visas and the strengthening of the trade and investment relationship between the two countries.
 At the same time in Prague, a technical meeting of the eleventh session of the India-Czech Republic JEC was also held.
 During this, the Czech government shared that it considers India among the top twelve priority countries when it comes to the improvement of mutual economic, business and investment relationships.
 Furthermore, it was stated that many Czech companies would be interested in cooperating with companies in India.